Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Main Experiment

 \subsection{Experiment Setup}

-\textbf{Datasets.} Unlike conventional few-shot learning (e.g., TPN~\citep{liu2019learningpropagatelabelstransductive} and DPGN~\citep{yang2020dpgndistributionpropagationgraph}), we do not partition the dataset into base and novel classes.
+\textbf{Datasets.} Unlike conventional few-shot learning (e.g., Prototypical Networks~\citep{snell2017prototypical} and TFA~\citep{wang2020frustratingly}), we do not partition the dataset into base and novel classes.
 Instead, we treat all classes as novel and provide only a few labeled examples per class.
-We construct instruction-following few-shot datasets for the FS-GREC and FS-GRES tasks by deriving them from the training sets of three widely used remote sensing benchmarks: VRSBench~\cite{li2024vrsbenchversatilevisionlanguagebenchmark}, NWPU VHR-10~\citep{CHENG2014119}, and EarthReason~\citep{li2025segearthr1geospatialpixelreasoning}.
-Configurations and statistics are summarized in Table~\ref{tab:fs_datasets}.
-The term ``shot'' follows the definition in section~\ref{sec:reu}.
+We construct instruction-following few-shot datasets for the GREC and GRES tasks by deriving them from the training sets of three widely used remote sensing benchmarks: VRSBench~\citep{li2024vrsbenchversatilevisionlanguagebenchmark}, NWPU VHR-10~\citep{CHENG2014119}, and EarthReason~\citep{li2025segearthr1geospatialpixelreasoning}.
+Configurations and statistics are summarized in Table~\ref{tab:fs_datasets}. \textit{The term ``shot'' defines the number of samples per object category}.
 For the OVD task, we select four classes on which the baseline model (Qwen2.5-VL-3B) demonstrated decent performance.
 We select all categories from the training set for other tasks.
 The low-shot dataset is a subset of the high-shot dataset.
 To evaluate cross-dataset generalization, we further evaluate zero-shot performance on DIOR-RSVG~\citep{diorrsvg} and RRSIS-D~\citep{yuan2024rrsisreferringremotesensing} datasets.

 \textbf{Model and Training Details.} We adopt Qwen2.5-VL-3B-Instruct~\citep{bai2025qwen25vltechnicalreport} as base model.
 Our implementation is built on the VLM-R1\footnote{https://github.com/om-ai-lab/VLM-R1} and Easy-R1\footnote{https://github.com/hiyouga/EasyR1} codebase.
 Unless otherwise specified, we strictly inherit the default hyperparameters without manual tuning.
 We set the same batch size for different post-training paradigm.
-We trained comparing models for 30 epochs, with early stopping when the reward converged.
+We train all compared models for 30 epochs, with early stopping when the reward converged.
 All experiments are conducted on 8 $\times$ H100 GPUs, and a full training run takes approximately 10 to 20 hours.
-Prompt templates are shown in Appendix \ref{sec:prompt_template}.
+Prompt templates are shown in Appendix~\ref{sec:prompt_template}.
 We apply thinking prompts for RL-based Paradigms.
 We adopt GRPO as our primary RL-based post-training paradigm.
 For SFT-based post-training, we perform visual instruction tuning with standard next token prediction (NTP) loss, implemented via LLaMA-Factory~\citep{zheng2024llamafactory}.